 Bibixy was tried along with two other journalists, Tsi Conrad and Thomas Awah Junior, and four other Anglophone detainees.
 Their charges relate to the crisis in Cameroon’s two English-speaking regions that began in late 2016 with protests by teachers and lawyers about the perceived marginalization of English by Cameroon’s majority French-speaking government.

 Bibixy was arrested at 8:00 p.m. on January 17, 2017, at the home of a friend in Bamenda, the capital of Cameroon’s English-speaking Northwest Region.

 A person with knowledge of the protest in Kondengui Central Prison told CPJ that prison guards hauled Bibixy out of his bed and beat him.
 Guards tore his clothing and removed his shoes,and forced him to lie down in a prison courtyard while female warders poured dirty water on him and other inmates, the person said.
-Bibixy was allowed to return to his cell, but a few hours later, prison guards stripped him naked and took him to the Special Operations Groups, the person said.
+Bibixy was allowed to return to his cell, but a few hours later, prison guards stripped him naked and took him to the Special Operations Group, the person said.

-On August 8, Bibixy and other alleged prison protesters returned to the court with legal representation, and the court charged Bibixy with group rebellion, arson, attempting to escape, looting, and causing bodily harm and theft, the person said.
+Bibixy and other detainees were taken to the Ekounou court of first instance on August 4, 2019, and they were charged four days later with group rebellion, arson, attempting to escape, looting, and causing bodily harm and theft, the person said.